hodgesr2/Pan-Collagan-Ovarian-Cancer-Study-from-TCGA/README.txt

 This is a survival analysis from the TCGA database examining copy number variation in ovarian neoplasms with regards to collagen genes.

-This study was cleaned in Alteryx Designer and analysis performed in R.
+This study was cleaned in Alteryx Designer and analysis performed in R and SPSS.

 Three new findings were found to be statistically significant.